 The second most important difference to remember is that the SAT Essay is not added to your total SAT score; it is treated separately because it is an optional part of the test.

 Because the SAT Essay has no total score and is not added to your SAT test score, many students are confused about their options for reporting their essay scores to colleges.
-This next section will go through the different scenarios and options you will have for reporting your scores.
+This next section will review the different scenarios and options available for reporting your scores.

 Can I opt out of sending my essay score?